makeyourselfdesigns/development/content/blog/using_the_konmari_method_for_your_beauty_products.md

 date = "2019-02-01T05:00:00+00:00"
-title = "USING THE KONMARI METHOD FOR YOUR BEAUTY PRODUCTS" image = "http://makeyourselfdesigns.com/uploads/2019/02/04/www.etsy.com_shop_makeyourselfdesigns (1).png" type = ""
+title = "USING THE KONMARI METHOD FOR YOUR BEAUTY PRODUCTS" image = "http://makeyourselfdesigns.com/uploads/2019/02/04/www.etsy.com_shop_makeyourselfdesigns (1).png" description = "How to impliment the Konmari Method in order to tighty up your make up products." keywords = "Konmari Makeup Products" type = ""

 +++